“Taking Yoga off the Mat”

 Taking our yoga practice off the mat means many things.
 It means we let go of our need to be right.
 It means we give others the benefit of the doubt and acknowledge that potentially our perspective might be limited.
 It means we take accountability for our actions, our misunderstandings and the words that we say to each other.

 It means that we are aware of our ego and that when we act or behave from a self-serving place, damage can be done.
 It means that as we try to strengthen our internal self-awareness, we share that self-awareness in the world.
 We are humble enough to understand that the way we perceive things, may not actually be the way they are.
 We are inclusive of each other, and we give others the benefit of the doubt.
 We extend grace.
-We don’t hide behind our own insecurities or worst yet, act from them.
+We do not hide behind our own insecurities or worst yet, act from them.

 It means we stand in truth.

-As students and teachers of yoga we work towards identifying when we are triggered, and then hopefully choose not react from an emotional place.
+As students and teachers of yoga we work towards identifying when we are triggered, and then hopefully choose not to react from an emotional place.
 We work towards moving forward from a place of calm and understanding.
 We work towards compassion for others.
 We work towards being awakened in our own self-awareness to minimize causing confusion and damage to those around us.

 In one of my favorite yogic texts, “The Yoga Aphorisms of Patanjali” (Translated with a commentary by Swami Prabhavananda and Christopher Isherwood), there are practices shared that help move us through our conditioning, our ideas and judgements about ourselves and the world around us, and onto a clearer and more pure way of being in this world.